Start With Your Insurance Policy

 It’s important to know that you have choices when it comes to collision repair:

 If you’re ever in an accident, the most important thing is to make sure you and anyone else involved are safe.
-Anything else you need to worry about is included in this Collision Assistance.
+Anything else you need to worry about is covered in Collision Assistance in the FordPass(TM) App.

 When It's ° and Overcast

 (with a chance of collisions)Headlights help make for safe driving, even during the day

 When It's ° and Sunny

 (with a chance of collisions)Make sure your windshield is clean inside and out

 (with a chance of collisions)Slow down and leave room for stopping

 (with a chance of collisions)Give yourself plenty of time to react when it’s hard to see

 (with a chance of collisions)Don’t drive if you don’t have to

 (with a chance of collisions)Take your time and leave room for stopping